KIMGEONUNG/QualCmp/README.md

 QualCmp -d /path/for/images
 ```

-The directory hierarchy must be like below
+The image directory hierarchy must be like below.

 ```sh
 srcs